suxiya/tao2tex/README.md

 - For local mode, save the html of the page and then use the name of the file in place of the url, with the option `-l`. e.g. `python3 tao2tex.py file.html -l`
 - For batch mode, save the list of urls in a file, e.g. batch.txt and call `python3 tao2tex.py batch.txt -b`.
 If you have a list of local files, you can use `-b -l`.

 In addition, you can specify the name of the .tex file with the `-o` option, the `-p` option prints the output to the command-line, and `-d` enables a rudimentary debugger.
+If you do not have a specific post in mind, you can run `python3 tao2tex.py -i https://terrytao.wordpress.com` to get a list of blog posts on Prof Tao's front page.

 ## Testing